 - A paracord is ideal to make a pulley system.

 - Use it to build a raft.

 And the list goes on.
 There are books on the internet teaching you how a paracord can be used in various scenarios and why it should be in your survival bag.
 When it comes to this item, I chose to go with a Paracrod belt and besides the belt, I also have a paracord watch.
 The belt is a good idea because you can’t lose it and it’s always with you, while the survival watch is something I wear every day, it’s a good substitute for the belt and it also looks pretty good.

 If you are in the wilderness and there are pine trees in your area, then lady luck is smiling upon you.
 Pine resin is the sticky substance that comes out of the bark of the tree when the trunk has been cut.
 It’s a defense mechanism of the tree that helps it seal the wounds and prevents it from being exposed to insects.
 You will notice that the resin hardens and crystallizes when exposed to air, but that it’s no problem because it can be melted down.
 Here is how you can use pine resin:

 - Pine resin can be used to start a fire in wet conditions.

 - It can be used as glue (a really good one).
 This is how you make it: heat the resin and sprinkle some charcoal on it.
 You can then use it for whatever purpose you like.
 The possibilities are endless.

 - Pine resin can be used to treat wounds.
-If you mix it with water it will create an antiseptic that can treat wounds.
+If you mix it with water, it will create an antiseptic that can heal wounds.

 - You can also use the resin glue as stitches and glue the skin around the wound together to stop the bleeding.